A9 Northbound from Perth 27th September 2022.

 30th

-The first lift came quickly from a 4×4, male driver who was courteous.
-He drove me to Lairg, stopped at the petrol station I purchase a 50p (all money I had) bar of chocolate.
-The next lift came from a lorry driver who talked none stop to Invergordon, he told me he only stopped because it was raining.
+The first lift arrived promptly and was provided by a polite male 4x4 driver.
+While driving me to Lairg, I made a pit stop at the petrol station and purchased a 50p bar of chocolate, which was the entirety of my budget.
+The next lift came from a truck driver who told me he stopped only because it was raining and spoke nonstop to Invergordon.

 29th